 Chia love story.

-Honestly speaking, South America had a lot to do with my (new) food obsessions that I haven’t really paid a lot of attention to before: chia seeds, quinoa, avocado (once I’ve improved my guacamole recipe, I can hardly stay away from it!), salsa aji picante (I love spicy!), and then all the fruits I’ve either neglected (lime, pineapple) or just never put my hands on before, such as mango (here’s my tasty mango nectarine recipe), papaya, tuna, sweet pepino (I love pepino!) and passion fruit.
+Honestly speaking, South America had a lot to do with my (new) food obsessions that I haven’t really paid a lot of attention to before: chia seeds, quinoa, avocado (once I’ve improved my guacamole recipe, I can hardly stay away from it!), salsa aji picante (I love spicy!), and then all the fruits I’ve either neglected (lime, pineapple) or just never put my hands on before, such as mango, papaya, tuna, sweet pepino (I love pepino!) and passion fruit.
 I mean, passion fruit is just the best, right?
 Most of these foods I now regularly include in my diet in any way I can and that’s how I became a chia fan.
 It’s just so useful, it goes great with everything and into everything.
 It started out with a tablespoon to my morning smoothie, but its uses just keep growing.

 Chia seed obsession.

 Chia has been gaining popularity in the past few years because of its numerous benefits: it is rich in energy, protein, fiber, and antioxidants.
 The tiny seeds contain more omega-3-fatty acids than salmon and more calcium than milk.
 What minerals do you ask?
 Potassium, copper, zinc, manganese, among others.

 - Rich in vitamins (B1, B3 among others) and minerals (manganese, phosphorus).